DanielMartensson/MataveID/README.md

 # Starting

-Allways start with help command of each function
+Always start with help command of each function

 ```matlab
 >> help era